nmdra/nmdra.github.io/content/uses.md

 ## Theme, Font, and Color Scheme

 I embrace the **[Tokyonight](https://github.com/folke/tokyonight.nvim)** color scheme for all my applications, including this website's Dark Mode.
-When it comes to my terminal font, I opt for **[JetBrains Mono](https://www.jetbrains.com/lp/mono/)**, specifically the Nerd Font version, ensuring a stylish and pleasant coding experience. 🎨🖥️✨
+When it comes to my terminal font, I opt for **[JetBrains Mono](https://www.jetbrains.com/lp/mono/)**, specifically the Nerd Font version,pleasant coding experience. 🎨🖥️✨

 ## This Website